 These three groups are all impacted by housing affordability in vastly different ways, which makes solving the issue much more difficult.

-To make housing truly affordable, the Equity Housing Model proposes three strategies to creatively reduce development costs.
+Inspired by the Singaporean model for affordable housing development, the Equity Housing Model proposes three strategies to creatively reduce development costs.

 Under the Equity Housing Model, households of different incomes have a choice between different housing types and can choose the one they can most afford.

 - Moderate Income Households can choose to own their home through a Life Lease priced at 5 times their household income, which offers leasehold ownership for 99 years.

 - Lower Income Households can be offered secure Affordable Rental housing priced at 30% household income

 - Very Low-Income Households can be offered Social Housing at a nominal rent of 25% household income.